tanweijie123/tp/docs/DeveloperGuide.md

 1. Deleting a Client while all Clients are being shown

-   1. Prerequisites: List all Clients using the `list` command.
+   1. Prerequisites: List all Clients using the `clist` command.
 Multiple Clients in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.